brianliebe/nyt-games-bot/README.md

 ## Notes

-This project is not complete and you might need some tweaking to get this up-and-running on a new server.
-To deploy this yourself, I highly suggest taking a look at [this](https://realpython.com/how-to-make-a-discord-bot-python/) guide.
+To create your own bot and deploy this yourself, I highly suggest taking a look at [this](https://realpython.com/how-to-make-a-discord-bot-python/) guide.